vvlnote/vvlnote.github.io/_posts/2019-08-01-rails_with_javascript_project.markdown

    This assignment is based on the previous Rails project, and  extend to  JavaScript and JSON API.
 So the first thing is I need to duplicate the Rails project respositor to a new respository.
 So I can keep Rails project respository untauched.
 	 First, I tried to fork the rails project, however, since this project is resident in my account, so the fork is not working this way.
 	 There is a way to mirroring (duplicating) a respository. and the followings are the steps:
-1. In terminal, create a bared clode of the respository:
+1. In terminal, create a bared clone of the respository:
        ex:  in terminal type
 			 `<git clone --bare https://github.com/exampleuser/old-repository.git>`
 2. Mirror-push to the new respository